 The causes of amyloidosis vary in its different forms:

-Primary amyloidosis—caused by the deposit of antibody fragments; associated with bone marrow disorders such as multiple myelomaSecondary amyloidosis—develops in response to chronic infection or inflammatory diseaseHereditary amyloidosis—caused by mutations of amyloid in the blood
+Primary amyloidosis—caused by the deposit of antibody fragments; associated with bone marrow disorders such as multiple myelomaSecondary amyloidosis—develops in response to chronic infection or inflammatory diseaseHereditary or Familial amyloidosis—caused by mutations of amyloid in the blood

 Underlying chronic inflammatory or infectious diseases, such as: